cees-elzinga/script.xbmc.hue.ambilight/README.md

 ### Ambilight mode

 Turn your Philips Hue lights in a room-sized ambilight.
-No external libraries are required.
 Just install the add-on, and use the built-in "bridge discovery" to discover your bridge and register the XBMC player.

 Installation
 ------------

+Make sure the Python PIL library is installed (http://www.pythonware.com/products/pil/).

 Copy the `script.xbmc.hue` folder to your XBMC add-ons.
 For Mac OSX users: `/Users/username/Library/Application Support/XBMC/addons/`.